JorgeAriasLaso/maa-quote-generator/replit.md

-✓ Added PDF export protection - Erasmus+ funding and internal profitability analysis now excluded from customer PDFs ✓ Implemented CSS class system (.internal-analysis-only) to hide sensitive business data from customer-facing documents ✓ Fixed duration calculation to count full days only (Oct 4-7 = 3 days, not 4 days) for accurate costing
+✓ Added PDF export protection - Erasmus+ funding and internal profitability analysis now excluded from customer PDFs ✓ Implemented CSS class system (.internal-analysis-only) to hide sensitive business data from customer-facing documents ✓ Fixed duration calculation to count full days only (Oct 4-7 = 3 days, not 4 days) for accurate costing ✓ Fixed teacher meal pricing calculation - teacher discount now only applies when using default pricing, not custom pricing ✓ Eliminated all discounts from calculations - removed teacher meal discounts and group discounts for transparent pricing

 ## System Architecture